Construction Project Management and Quantity Surveying

-We are ranked 1st in Scotland and 3rd in the UK for building courses as well as 9th in the UK for town and country planning courses by The Complete University Guide 2020.
+Ranked 1st in Scotland and 3rd in the UK for Building in the Complete University Guide 2022.

 Our courses are internationally recognised for the quality of its research and teaching with our graduates working for some of the largest construction and surveying companies in the world.

 Our Construction Project Management course is one of the longest-running programmes of its kind in the UK.

 Our degrees are recognised by the Chartered Institute of Building (CIOB) and the Royal Institution of Chartered Surveyors (RICS).
 Our Construction Project Management degree is accredited by CIOB and RICS.
 Our Quantity Surveying degree is accredited by RICS.

 Teaching will include a combination of lectures, seminars, small group tutorials, field trips and project-based learning, including cross-disciplinary collaborative design project work.
 Assessment is mixed and varies from subject to subject; most are assessed by a combination of coursework and examination.
 In the final year, coursework – carried out through projects and research dissertations accounts for 50% of the final assessment.

 In year 3, students have the opportunity to gain work experience via the Culture of External MENToring (CEMENT) scheme, which links students with professionals in practice to offer work placements, graduate employment opportunities and site visits.

 There are International opportunities to study at our Malaysia campus through Heriot-Watt’s Go Global student programme and field trip opportunities to a European city to view the structure and architecture of local buildings.